franktranvantu/java-annotations/README.md

-# Introduction to Reflection
+# Using Reflection on Our Annotation

-We take one more sidestep during this course, this time to what's called reflection.

-Reflection is a programming technique that allows us to examine (and even modify) the structure of objects at run-time.

-During this section, we'll practice some basic reflection so that we can utilize these techniques to check for the presence of our @Doc annotation.
+During this final section of the course, we'll use what we learned about reflection to examine the MathUtils class, checking to see if proper @Doc annotations have been applied.